John Milne: Career in Japan (1875–1895)

 Milne was hired by the Meiji government of the Empire of Japan as a foreign advisor and professor of mining and geology at the Imperial College of Engineering in Tokyo from 8 March 1876, where he worked under Henry Dyer and with William Edward Ayrton and John Perry.
 Partly from a sense of adventure and partly because he suffered from seasickness, he travelled overland across Siberia taking three months to reach Tokyo.

-In 1880, Sir Alfred Ewing, Thomas Gray and John Milne, all British scientists working in Japan, began to study earthquakes following a very large tremor which struck the Yokohama area that year.
+In 1880, Sir Alfred Ewing, Thomas Gray, and John Milne, all British scientists working in Japan, began to study earthquakes following a very large tremor which struck the Yokohama area that year.
 They founded the Seismological Society of Japan (SSJ).
 The society funded the invention of seismographs to detect and measure the strength of earthquakes.
 Although all three men worked as a team on the invention and use of seismographs, John Milne is generally credited with the invention of the horizontal pendulum seismograph in 1880.
-Milne's instruments permitted him to detect different types of earthquake waves, and estimate velocities.
+Milne's instruments permitted him to detect different types of seismic waves, and estimate velocities.
 In addition, the foreign professors trained Japanese students including Seikei Sekiya who would become, at the Imperial University, the first professor of seismology at any university in the world and his successor, Fusakichi Omori who refined Milne's instruments to detect and record finer vibrations.

 In 1881, he had married Tone Horikawa, daughter of Horikawa Noritsune in Hakodate.